 - Take off the lid and sprinkle on the cheese.
 Put the skillet in the oven and cook for 20 to 23 minutes or until the cheese is golden brown on top.

-- Sprinkle on the fresh thyme leaves and let the scalloped potatoes cool for 10 minutes on a wire rack before serving.
+- Sprinkle on the fresh thyme leaves for added flavor and let it cool for 10 minutes on a wire rack before serving.
 This allows the dish to finish setting.
 Carefully remove the bay leaf from the center.
 This dish keeps warm for up to an hour in the cast iron skillet.

 - Category: Side Dish